zoharsan/Datavore/README.md

-# Datavore
+# Datavore - Hortonworks Lab

-This repository contains the lab and prerequisites document.
+This repository contains the lab instructions and prerequisites document.